codekane/ryanhorricks2024/content/portfolio/black_beauty/index.md

 not only marred the structure of the hat visually, but also resulted in an extra ~50g of weight due to re-application of the epoxy.
 This was applied to the top, first, after which the hat was turned, and the process was repeated on the bottom.

-I didn't use lenses on tbe bottom, as the diffusion provideed by the epoxy itself is likely sufficient for my needs.
+I didn't use lenses on tbe bottom, as the diffusion provided by the epoxy itself is likely sufficient for my needs.